spacecloud-io/space-docs/content/security/security-rules/conditional-access/_index.md

 weight: 4
 ---

-Most of the times we want to grant our users access to a particular resource conditionally, i.e. only if the user/request matches certain criterias or conditions.
+Most of the times, we want to grant our users access to a particular resource conditionally, i.e. only if the user/request matches certain criteria or conditions.

-There are three primary security rules in Space Cloud for granting access confitionally:
+There are three primary security rules in Space Cloud for granting access conditionally:

 - **match:** This rule is used to allow a particular request only when a certain condition has been met.
-Generally it is used to match the request parameters (like the where clause or certain fields in the document to be inserted) with the auth object (token claims).
+Generally, it is used to match the request parameters (like the where clause or certain fields in the document to be inserted) with the auth object (token claims).
 - **query:** Performs a database query to make use of additional data for matching conditions in the `match` rule.
 - **webhook:** Triggers a webhook to invoke custom logic for edge cases that can't be covered by `match` and `query`.

 > **You can easily model complex authorization tasks in Space Cloud by [combining multiple security rules together](/security/security-rules/combining-multiple-rules) using `and`/`or` rules.**

-For example, an user with role `author` should be allowed to delete an article only if he is the author of that article. (i.e. the article's `author_id` field is equal to the id claim of the user) However, an admin should be able to delete any article.
+For example, a user with the role `author` should be allowed to delete an article only if he is the author of that article. (i.e. the article's `author_id` field is equal to the id claim of the user) However, an admin should be able to delete any article.
 This can be modelled as - an article should be allowed to delete only if the user has role `admin`, or if the user has role `user` and the article id is equal to user id.

 Here's a security rule expressing the authorization logic for the above example: